Prag8855/aab/frontend/content/guides/leaving-germany.md

     - [ ] [Deregister for TV tax](/guides/gez-rundfunkbeitrag#how-to-stop-paying)
     - [ ] [Deregister for the dog tax](https://service.berlin.de/dienstleistung/324161/)
 - [ ] **[Cancel your contracts](/guides/moving-out#cancel-or-move-your-contracts)**
-    Most contracts have a notice period.
-If you leave Germany, the notice period is usually shorter.
+    Most contracts have a [notice period](/glossary/Kündigungsfrist).
+You can end some contracts sooner if you leave Germany.
 You might need to get an *[[Abmeldebescheinigung]]* first.
     - [ ] Utilities
     - [ ] Phone and internet
     - [ ] [Deutschland Ticket](/guides/deutschland-ticket#how-to-cancel-a-deutschland-ticket) or public transit pass